 These funds must be readily available during your Express Entry application and when Immigration Canada issues your final approval.

 Thanks for reading our 4-part guide on the Federal Skilled Worker program.
-If you think you may be eligible, take our online assessment here.
+If you think you may be eligible or to get more help, sign up for our free immigration portal here.